afroditeapp/afrodite-frontend/README.md

 ## Building and running

-Tagged development preview versions (0.x) of frontend and backend with the same minor version number are compatible with each other.
+Tagged preview versions (0.x) of frontend and backend with the same minor version number are compatible with each other.
 Main branch might be broken or incompatible with the backend.